About the Book

 I really wanted to hug these two, especially Ridley.
 Jubilee is smart and focused, initially caring too much about her musical audition to worry about romance.
 But she sees how happy some of her friends are, and how well her moms get along together, that she can’t help wondering if she’ll ever find that.

 Ridley, on the other hand, has been so crushed by his father and his absent mother that the self-loathing oozes from the pages.
-Every interaction he has with Jubilee is positive, but he’s waiting to screw everything up and sent Jubilee screaming for the hills.
+Every interaction he has with Jubilee is positive, but he’s waiting to screw everything up and send Jubilee screaming for the hills.
 When he’s introduced to Jubilee’s macho, sailor friend, he practically shrinks away.
 He can’t understand that while Jubilee’s not ready to pick out a china pattern, she genuinely does like him, and even when she realizes he’s a corporate spy, that’s surprisingly not a deal breaker.

 Of course, Ridley’s home is in Seattle, not Boston.
 If his father realizes he’s not gathering dirt on Jubilee’s mom (or if her mom realizes that he’s a spy), then he’ll be sent back to the west coast.